GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/extension-demo/README.md

-# Extension Demo for the Gato GraphQL
+# Extension Demo for Gato GraphQL

 Demonstration of extending the GraphQL schema, for Gato GraphQL